nextleap-project/countermitm/source/new.rst

       to Alice's e-mail address, adding the ``INVITENUMBER`` from step 1 to the message.

-3. Alice's device receives the "vc-request" message, recognizes the ``INVITENUMBER`` from step 1, processes Bob's Autocrypt key and sends back an encrypted "vc-auth-required" reply to Bob which also contains her own Autocrypt key.
+3. Alice's device receives the "vc-request" message.
+If she recognizes the ``INVITENUMBER`` from step 1 and processes Bob's Autocrypt key.
+Then, she uses this key to encrypt a reply "vc-auth-required" that also contains her own Autocrypt key.
 If the ``INVITENUMBER`` does not match then Alice terminates the protocol.

-4. Bob receives and decrypts the "vc-auth-required" message and verifies that Alice's Autocrypt key matches ``Alice_FP``.
+4. Bob receive the "vc-auth-required" message, decrypts it, and verifies that Alice's Autocrypt key matches ``Alice_FP``.

    a) If verification fails, Bob gets a screen message "Error: Could not setup